 Inflation multipliers are provided for all 50 states, Puerto Rico and eight Canadian provinces.
-In all, cost trends are included for 184 cities.
-Prior to July 2009, the cost trends are available on a regional basis.
+In all, cost trends are included for 184 cities and state averages.
+Prior to 2009, the cost multipliers are provided on a regional basis.

-To determine the current replacement cost of a building, select the closest city from Zurich's replacement value cost trends.
-Find the date across the top of the page that corresponds to the last time the existing values were updated.
-Scroll down the page to the closest city and note the multiplier.
-Multiply the factor provided by the existing estimated replacement cost to arrive at the current estimated replacement cost.
+To determine the current replacement cost of a building, select the closest city or the state average for remote locations from Zurich's replacement value cost trends.
+Locate the date across the top of the chart that corresponds to the last time the existing values were updated.
+Scroll down the chart to the city or state average you selected that best represents the location for the reported values.
+The multiplier at the intersection of the date and location is the multiplier to apply to the existing values to arrive at the estimated current replacement cost.

 The personal property cost trends are calculated by use of a weighted index and include an installation factor.

-For personal property, choose the occupancy and scroll down the page to the date closest to when the existing values were updated or established and note the multiplier.
-Then apply the appropriate multiplier to the existing personal property values to approximate the current replacement cost.
+For personal property, choose the occupancy that best matches the location occupancy and scroll down the chart to the date closest to when the existing values were last calculated or updated.
+The multiplier at the intersection of the date and the occupancy is the multiplier to apply to the existing personal property values to arrive at the estimated current replacement cost.